Skip to main content

 Language Assessment Literacy for English Teachers

 Language assessment is an integral part of teaching and learning.
 An assessment that is thoughtfully set up provides the teacher with an accurate estimation of students’ English level and at the same time allows the teacher to understand students’ needs.
-This course aims to help teacher participants develop knowledge of the role of assessment in the English language curriculum, as well as the skills to design valid and reliable assessment tools.
+This course aims to help teacher participants develop knowledge of the role of assessment in the English Language curriculum, as well as the skills to design valid and reliable assessment tools.
 Teacher participants will first learn some key concepts on language assessment, and then based on these key concepts, they will examine how the four skills, vocabulary and grammar are assessed in the language classroom.
 They will also be given opportunities to evaluate various assessment tools and reflect on their own assessment practices.
 Finally, they will collaborate in groups in designing some effective school-based assessment tools and obtain feedback from the lecturer and peers.
 This course does not assume any pre-requisite knowledge about language assessment, and is suitable for all teachers who would like to improve their assessment practices and make professional judgements when designing assessment tasks.

 Medium of Instruction